my journey so far

 After I quit the futures markets, I spent some time working with a friend who was the national president of Full Gospel Businessmen's Fellowship, and also had a greeting card business.
 I had already been involved in his FGBMFI Bangkok chapter for a couple of years already.
 There, I had a chance to develop my computer skills, and gained experience in administrative work.

 Just after I started work, my mother was diagnosed with cancer of the liver.
-It was also in her lymph odes and the bone.
+It was also in her lymph nodes and the bone.
 She took radiation treatment to get rid of the cancer in the bones but she turned down Chemo therapy, as that wouldn't have saved her anyway.
 She passed away six months later, and was buried in Chiengmai.
 The funeral was well attended.
 Besides being a prayer warrior, she had been an encouragement and inspiration to many, both in and out of WEC.

 My foster child was at the funeral, and cried for her like she would a grandmother.
 They had become close.
 Later, it became more and more clear that I must find a new family for her.
 I wasn't financially prepared to give her the care she deserved, and she would soon be growing into her teens.
-I'd be no match for whatever peer pressure she'd encounter.
+I'd be no match for the peer pressure she'd encounter.
 She had been staying with some of my other friends, whom I had hoped could take more and more of the responsibility, but that didn't work out either.
 Some old WEC friends in Tak knew of a rural family who had been wanting to adopt a daughter, as the wife couldn't give birth.
 It worked out just right, and she went to live with them.

 Releasing her was a painful decision.
 That, my mother's death, my financial failure, and the fact that I was following a leader who thought he knew me better than I did; all contributed to the rock-bottom state I was in.